107F/taskflow/docs/Architecture_Documentation.md

 ## Overview

-The Task Management System is a comprehensive web-based application developed using Python, Flask, SQLAlchemy, HTML, CSS, and JavaScript.
-It provides an intuitive interface for managing tasks in a grocery store's accounts payable system, featuring task creation, modification, a Kanban board for visual task management, and task filtering.
+Taskflow is a comprehensive web-based application developed using Python, Flask, SQLAlchemy, HTML, CSS, and JavaScript.
+It provides an intuitive interface for managing tasks within the accounts payable system of a consumer goods retail chain.
+The system features task creation, modification, a Kanban board for visual task management, and task filtering.
 This document outlines the system architecture, including its components, database schema, data flow, and interactions.

 ## System Architecture